VijaiSankar2006/cpp-primer-5th-edition-solutions/Part_2_The_C++_Library/Chapter_11_AssociativeContainers/notes.md

 # <p style="text-align:center">ASSOCIATIVE CONTAINERS</p>
     Associative containers stores the elements based on the values of keys, ordered types stores their elements in order by comparing the keys using '<' operator defined by key type.
-Unordered types uses hashes for the keys to store the elements in buckets faster average access time.
+Unordered types uses hashes for the keys to store the elements in buckets for faster average access time.
 There are totaly eight types
 1. map
 2. set
 3. multi_map